April 14, 2026 – 5 min read

 the needs-based management of desks, meeting rooms, parking spaces, and other resources

-the analysis and optimization of actual land use based on data
+the analysis and optimization of actual land use based on sensor data

 the integration of digital booking systems into existing IT infrastructures